-- 1. Absence.
-Whenever a pupil is absent for any reason, the School should be informed by telephone (before 9am) on the first day of absence and any subsequent days of absence.
-The School will follow up any absences to ascertain the reason and ensure proper safeguarding action is taken where necessary.
+- 1. Absence Whenever a pupil is absent for any reason, the School should be informed by telephone (before 9am) on the first day of absence and any subsequent days of absence.
+An email may otherwise be sent, copying in gduda@artsed.co.uk, pupils@artsed.co.uk and your child's form tutor (before 8am).
+The School will follow up any absences to ascertain the reason and to ensure proper safeguarding action is taken where necessary.
 When illness necessitates frequent or long periods of absence, a doctor's certificate should be obtained and sent to school.
 If your child needs to leave school for a medical or dental appointment you will need to supply the school with a letter/email prior to them leaving which needs to be shown to their form tutor and the School Administrator in order to obtain an Exeat Slip.
 Any contagious infections should be immediately notified to the school.
 With dates of school holidays published in the calendar, we actively discourage holidays during term time because they cause disruption to academic teaching, GCSE and A-level assignments and internal performance rehearsal schedules.
-Should any parent wish to take a pupil on holiday during school time, they must seek the permission from the Headteacher, in writing, prior to arranging such a period of absence; failure to ask permission will result in an 'unauthorised absence'. - 2.
+Should any parent wish to take a pupil on holiday during school time, they must seek permission from the Headteacher, in writing, prior to arranging such a period of absence; failure to ask permission will result in an 'unauthorised absence' being recorded. - 2.
 No professional auditions or paid professional work may be undertaken during school hours without the School's written consent, requests for which must be made in writing 7 days before the absence is due to take place; an ArtsEd Performance Form must be completed.
 Please note that each application is considered in relation to the following criteria: - The merit of the project and the benefits to the pupil that the performance opportunity represents; - The potential impact on learning time, progress or outcomes.

-Please contact Gabriella Duda (gduda@artsed.co.uk) for more information regarding permission to take part in external performances.
+Please contact Gabriela Duda (gduda@artsed.co.uk) for more information regarding permission to take part in external performances.

-3. Punctuality.
-Punctuality must be observed at all times, in accordance with the weekly routine.
+3. Punctuality Punctuality must be observed at all times, in accordance with the weekly routine.
 Pupils are expected to be at school by 08.15 in the morning.
 Consistent failure to arrive on time for morning and afternoon registration will result in detention and a phone call or email home by the form tutor.
 In the case of a pupil arriving late for school they must report immediately to the Administrator's Office.
 The Late Book will be completed.
 Pupils who arrive late will be required to hand in their mobile phones to the School Administrator until the end of the school day.
 Registration.
 Registration is taken at 08.25 and 12.55 every day.
-Class registers are taken on SchoolBase and are considered legal documents and are treated as such.
+Class registers are taken on iSAMS and are considered legal documents and are treated as such.